kostina-digital/chess-network-project/docs/key-files.md

 ## Styling

 - `src/app/globals.css`
   Theme tokens and typography helpers such as `h1-style`, `h2-style`, and paragraph classes.
+Defines red destructive color and `[role="alert"]` styling for errors.